CaninoDev/plenary.nvim/README.md

 $ export DEBUG_PLENARY=true
 ```

-This will enable debuggin for the plugin.
+This will enable debug messages for the plugin.

 ### plenary.neorocks